vpayno/microbit-workspace/python/README.md

 ### [Random Timer](./src/random-timer.py)

 I wanted to implement a timer that used an hourglass animation.
-The seconds/duration of the timer is set using an RNG.
+The duration, in seconds, of the timer is set using an RNG.

 ### [Timer](./src/timer.py)